-- 1. Which personnel are covered for COVID-19-related medical evacuation (COVID-19 MEDEVAC)?
-All International and national UN staff members and their eligible dependents; non-staff personnel engaged by UN system organizations (including UN Volunteers, gratis personnel, individual contractors, consultants, individual service providers, and laborers on an hourly fee) and their eligible dependents.
-Coverage includes military and police personnel deployed by the United Nations and accompanying eligible dependents; United Nations Guard Unit personnel1; and Troops of the African Union (Somalia AMISOM).
-Also covered are internationally deployed personnel of international vendors/contractors providing goods and/or services to UN system organizations under existing contractual arrangements. - 2.
-Are dependents older than 21 years still living in the household of UN personnel eligible for COVID-19 MEDEVAC?
+1. Which personnel are covered for COVID-19 related medical evacuation (COVID-19 MEDEVAC)?
+The COVID-19 MEDEVAC System covers the following individuals, on the understanding that access to MEDEVACs by non-UN personnel listed below is subject to availability and capacity on the ground: International and national staff of UN system organizations and their eligible dependents; non-staff personnel engaged by UN system organizations (including UN Volunteers, gratis personnel, individual contractors, consultants, individual service providers, and laborers on an hourly fee) and their accompanying eligible dependents; all personnel of international non-governmental organizations (INGOs) that are engaged by UN system organizations in the implementation of their respective mandates who are present in their duty location, and the accompanying dependents of those international INGO personnel; internationally deployed personnel of international vendor/contractors engaged by UN system organizations to provide goods and/or services to these organizations under existing contractual arrangements; military and police personnel deployed by the United Nations and accompanying eligible dependents; United Nations Guard Unit personnel1; and Troops of the African Union (Somalia - AMISOM).

+2. Are UN personnel who are outside of the duty location in a country that is covered by the COVID-19 MEDEVAC Framework eligible for COVID-19 MEDEVAC?